Abdulbasit-O/Secure-Linux-Server/README.md

 # Secure Linux Server

-Its built on AWS EC2.
-The goal is to take a new Ubuntu server and make sure its secured on the internet.
+Its a secured new ubuntu sever,created on AWS EC2.

 ## Features
 - SSH locked down to key auth only